exPHAT/SwiftWhisper/README.md

 ### Downloading Models :inbox_tray:

-You can find the pre-trained models at [here](https://huggingface.co/ggerganov/whisper.cpp) for download.
+You can find the pre-trained models [here](https://huggingface.co/ggerganov/whisper.cpp) for download.

+### CoreML Support :brain:

+If a CoreML model under the same name as the normal model can be found with the suffix altered to `-encoder.mlmodelc` (Example: `tiny.bin` would also sit beside a `tiny-encoder.mlmodelc` file), and you are using the `Whisper(fromFileURL:)` initializer, then the CoreML will be used for transcription!
+You can verify it's active by checking the console output.

 ### Converting audio to 16kHz PCM :wrench: